PanicStation.org

 Scope note

-This guide covers first steps only for the next few hours.
-Ongoing decisions (dose changes, switching anticoagulants, investigating bruising) may need your GP, anticoagulation clinic, or hospital team.
+These are first steps only for the next few hours.
+Later decisions about INR checks, scans, dose changes, switching medicines, or investigating bruising may need your GP, anticoagulation clinic, pharmacist, or hospital team.

 Important note

 This is general information, not medical diagnosis or personal medical advice.
-If symptoms are severe, sudden, worsening, or you’re unsure, choose the safer option and seek urgent care.
+If symptoms are sudden, severe, worsening, linked to a head injury, or you are unsure, choose urgent help.

 Additional Resources